yubrot/ocalisp/README.md

 The design of the implementation is heavily inspired by [SECD machine](https://en.wikipedia.org/wiki/SECD_machine).
 For example, the semantics of [Vm.state](vm.ml#L39) is almost same as SECD machine registers.

-At [Vm.eval](vm.ml#L342), every S-expression is compiled into [a code, a sequence of VM instructions](vm.ml#L4) after macro expansion.
+At [Vm.eval](vm.ml#L345), every S-expression is compiled into [a code, a sequence of VM instructions](vm.ml#L4) after macro expansion.
-After the compilation, code execution process is performed by running instruction cycle at [Vm.Exec.run](vm.ml#L304).
+After the compilation, code execution process is performed by running instruction cycle at [Vm.Exec.run](vm.ml#L307).

 ### Examples of VM codes

-TODO Add descriptions

 #### ldc